-Arrive on campus by: Approximately one week before your program starts; specific dates will be sent to accepted students in the pre-arrival packet
+Arrive on campus by: Approximately one week before your program starts; specific dates will be sent to accepted students via email.

-Summer Ulpan (optional Hebrew language training): August-September; check the academic calendar
+Summer Ulpan (optional intensive Hebrew language course): August-September, 2019; check the academic calendar for specific dates.

 + Costs & Scholarships

-Summer Ulpan: The ulpan is optional.
-The tuition fee for international students is US$ 2,425, while the tuition fee for Israeli citizens is NIS 7,770.
-Housing is available for Summer Ulpan for a fee of US$ 1,640.
-Learn more about Summer Ulpan.
+The Summer Ulpan (an intensive Modern Hebrew course) is optional.
+Tuition for international students is US$ 2,425.
+Tuition for Israeli citizens is NIS 7,770.
+Housing is available for the Summer Ulpan for an additional fee of US$ 1,640.
+See Summer Ulpan Programs for more information.

-A limited number of scholarships based on demonstrated need or merit are available.
-Please see our Scholarships and Financial Aid page for details.
+A limited number of scholarships, based on merit or demonstrated need, are available.
+See Scholarships and Financial Aid for more information.